SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

 that defines a ``wrappedValue`` property.
 In the code below,
-the ``SmallNumber`` structure ensures that the value that it wraps always contains a number less than twelve.
+the ``SmallNumber`` structure ensures that the value it wraps always contains a number less than 12.
-If you ask it to store a larger number, it stores twelve instead.
+If you ask it to store a larger number, it stores 12 instead.

 .. testcode:: small-number-wrapper, property-wrapper-expansion
     :compile: true